SumianVoice/TransVoice-Wiki/index.md

 ## How to contribute
 ### The easy way
-Contact any of the maintainers, such as Sumi through Discord or email with the page and what you suggest changing and why.
+Contact any of the maintainers, such as Sumi through Discord or email (sumianvoice at gmail) with the page and what you suggest changing and why.

 ### The less easy way
 Contact us or make a pull request.

 _I don't know how pull requests work_ - Sumi, 2022

 If you seem to know what you're doing and don't want to impose your particular pedagogy onto the site, then we'll just give you permissions to modify and add pages.